flexcompute/tidy3d/docs/source/quickstart.rst

 in your code.

 .. note:: Please pay attention to any warning or error messages during the installation process as your system configuration might be different.
 If you are experiencing difficulty in the installation, please reach out to us for help.
 We would gladly assist you for Tidy3D installation.

+Code Repositories
+^^^^^^^^^^^^^^^^^

+We host all of the several examples and tutorials from this documentation in the `notebook section <https://github.com/flexcompute-readthedocs/tidy3d-docs/tree/readthedocs/docs/source/notebooks>`_ of our `documentation github repository <https://github.com/flexcompute-readthedocs/tidy3d-docs>`_.

+You can find our front end python code in its entirety at `its github repository <https://github.com/flexcompute/tidy3d>`_.
+This is also a good place to ask questions or request features through the "Discussions" or "Issues" tabs.

 Next Steps
 ==========